IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/BTC_Olympics_2024/BTC_Olympics_2024.md

 - Build a project that integrates Litecoin and demonstrates cross-chain transactions or interoperability with other blockchains, particularly Bitcoin.
 - Focus on innovative solutions that leverage Litecoin's strengths and have the potential for significant impact on the broader blockchain ecosystem.
-- Adhere to the official Bitcoin Olympics rules, including team size limitations, eligibility requirements, and the use of new code created within the specified timeframe.
+- Adhere to the official Bitcoin Olympics rules.

-**Prizes:**

-- The Litecoin Track is part of the Agnostic Prize Pool, which means your project will be competing with projects built for other blockchains.
-- The total prize pool and individual rewards will be determined based on the overall funding raised for the Agnostic Prize Pool.
+**Prize Structure:**

+- **Total Initial Prize Pool:** $8,000 USD (additional funds to be raised through crowdfunding and sponsorships)
+- **Individual Rewards:** $1,000 minimum per winning project.
+The more donations we receive, the number of rewards and the larger the individual rewards could be!

+**Criteria for Eligibility:**

+- Projects must integrate Litecoin.
+- Demonstrated cross-chain transactions or interoperability.

 **Judging Criteria:**